microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Sympathy:** Object or location affected by spell attracts a certain creature type.

-## Psion Power List
+## Psionic Powers (Psion)

-Psionic characters can manifest any of their powers, so long as the power level is equal or below ½ their class level, rounded down (unlike spellcasters, who round-up).
+Psionic characters can manifest any of their powers, so long as the power level is equal to or below their class level.
 Unlike spells, all aspects of a power do not automatically scale with level.
 Instead, they are augmented with additional Hit Points (HP).
 The augmenting HP cost is noted under each power's entry.
-Like casters, Psions can select a "signature" power per power level from 1st upward, reducing its cost by 2 HP.
+Psions are casters, so they can select a "signature" power per power level from 1st upward, reducing its cost by 2 HP.
+This also means healing spells cast on an injured psion only heal ¼ of the given amount.

 The combined HP cost for manifesting and augmenting a power cannot exceed the character's psionic class level.
 Thus, a 3rd level psion could manifest a level 1 power by spending 1 HP, and augment it by spending 2 additional HP for a total HP cost of 3.
 Temporary HP cannot be used to manifest powers.
-Like casters, after casting a Psion power or spell, healing spells cast on an injured psion only heal ¼ of the given amount.

-**Power Difficulty Class (DC):** 10 + Psionic Level + Psionic's MIND bonus

 **Psionic vs. Magical Effects:** Powers interact with spells and spells interact with powers in the same way a spell or normal spell-like ability interacts with another spell or spell-like ability.
 For example, detect magic detects psionics and dispel psionics dispels magic.

-### 0-Level Psion Powers
+### 1st-Level Psion Powers: Mantles

 **Inkling:** Weakly manifest some psionic power, allowing tiny objects or creatures to be moved unpredictably.